2012 United States motorcycle Grand Prix

 The 2012 United States motorcycle Grand Prix (formally known as the 2012 Red Bull U.S. Grand Prix) was the tenth round of the 2012 Grand Prix motorcycle racing season and the first of two races in the 2012 season to take place in the United States of America.
-It was held on 29 July at the Laguna Seca Raceway in Monterey, California.
+It was held on July 29, 2012 at the Mazda Raceway Laguna Seca in Monterey, California.

 Jorge Lorenzo qualified on pole position for the race, which was won by Casey Stoner.

 MotoGP classification

 Championship standings after the race (MotoGP)

 Below are the standings for the top five riders and constructors after round ten has concluded.